 The second major update came in 2018, much to the chagrin of Ultimate Rewards enthusiasts everywhere.
 At this point, Chase changed the terms limiting how often customers could receive signup bonuses for Sapphire products.
 Now, you're ineligible for a new Sapphire credit card (and, thus, the signup bonus) if you've received a signup bonus for another Sapphire card within the previous 48 months.

-It's important to point out that this 48-month clock starts when you receive the signup bonus—not when you apply.
-So, let's say you applied for a Sapphire Reserve in September 2016 and received the signup bonus on December 12, 2016.
-That means that you can't apply for another Sapphire credit card until at least December 12, 2020.
+It's important to point out that this 48-month clock starts when you receive the signup bonus — not when you apply for the card.
+Say you applied for a Sapphire Reserve in March 2019 and received the signup bonus on May 12, 2019.
+That means you can't apply for another Sapphire credit card until at least May 12, 2023.

 When you combine these two conditions, you get Chase's all-encompassing policy on Sapphire applications: